A boy's hand thrust forward towards the camera

 Top of page

-The Team Around the Child and Family (TCAF) Early Help Plan form is to be used to record discussion taken place between the team around the family of professionals and the family.
+The Team Around the Child and Family (TACF) form is to be used to record discussion taken place between the team around the family of professionals and the family.

-See further information and documentation in relation to safeguarding.
+See further information and documentation in relation to support for partners in delivering Early Help for families.

 Top of page